watch a festival

 The film has mobilized migrant communities to join human rights campaigns and prompted hundreds of people to become legal observers in border regions.
 In Austin, the video helped lead the City Council to unanimously approve a resolution opposing vigilantes and requiring authorities to monitor and report all Minuteman activities back to the council.
 The video was covered by radio and television networks along the U.S.-Mexico border.
 In 2006, the video mobilized people in San Eliza Rio, Texas, to make their own film about racial profiling in their community, which was submitted as testimony at the State Capitol in a campaign that led the local sheriff to eliminate traffic checkpoints used to spot undocumented migrants.

-RELATED CATEGORIEScriminal justice, family & society, human rights, immigration, international, media, politics / government, racial justice, Media That Matters 7,
+RELATED CATEGORIESSeventh Annual Media That Matters Film Festival, family & society, criminal justice, human rights, immigration, international, media, politics / government, racial justice

 SPONSOR MEDIA THAT MATTERS